FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Experiments

-\textbf{Q6: How effective are different RM operations?} We evaluate three RM operations: (1) Average Pooling (AP) averages representation values across spatial regions.
+\textbf{Q6: How effective are different RM operations?} We evaluate three distinct RM operations: (1) Average Pooling (AP) averages representation values across spatial regions.
 (2) Max Pooling (MP) selects the maximum representation values across regions.
-(3) Fully Connected layer (FC) performs a learned aggregation operation on representations. \Cref{tab:RepresentationMapping} reports results on the CIFAR-100 dataset under both PRA and PAT settings.
-AP exhibits favorable performance and is thus adopted as the default choice in FedRE as an empirical design decision.
+(3) Fully Connected layer (FC) performs a learned aggregation operation on representations. \Cref{tab:RepresentationMapping} presents results on the CIFAR-100 dataset under both PRA and PAT settings.
+We observe that AP achieves favorable performance and is thus set as the default choice in FedRE.